remimorvan/knowledge-clustering/README.md

-  (where `<shellname>` is either `zsh` or `bash`) in your `.zshrc` (or `.bashrc`) file and then, either lunch a new terminal or run `source ~/.zshrc` (or `source ~/.bashrc`).
+  (where `<shellname>` is either `zsh` or `bash`) in your `.zshrc` (or `.bashrc`) file and then, either launch a new terminal or run `source ~/.zshrc` (or `source ~/.bashrc`).